10 Black Hat SEO Techniques [Ultimate Guide 2021]

 As already mentioned, that link building is essential.
 Adding false and irrelevant links in your content is also a black hat SEO technique.
 Adding links to other web pages of your website is good, but it should be relevant.
 Even if to which you have given a link is a high-quality authority link but is not related to the content can violate the search engine guidelines.

 If your content is about What SEO is?
-Can you add a link to your content tiled as how to start a blog?
+Can you add a link to your content titled as to how to start a blog?
 Of course not, you can’t.
 It is unnecessary, or you can say an irrelevant link.

 Add links that are relevant and holds some value.
 If your content is not giving all the details, you can add a related link to some other web page or a website.